macleginn/bivaltyp/content/languages/descriptions/Oromo_West_Central.md

 Oromo is a predominantly suffixing language and can be characterized by a complex morphological system where some elements are loaded with several functions.
 In addition, morphemes are fused together involving varied and intricate phonological processes.
 For instance, vowel length shows multiple functions by itself and in combination with other suffixes.

 ### Case system
 Nouns and pronouns are morphologically marked for case.
-The common cases in Oromo include nominative, absolute, dative, genitive, instrumental, locative, ablative, and vocative.
-The absolute is just the citation form while the others are distinctly marked.
-The case system is categorized as the core case (nominative, absolute) and the peripheral case (the remaining ones).
+The common cases in Oromo include nominative, absolutive, dative, genitive, instrumental, locative, ablative, and vocative.
+The absolutive is just the citation form while the others are distinctly marked.
+The case system is categorized as the core case (nominative, absolutive) and the peripheral case (the remaining ones).
 Below are a few case paradigms for (in)definite nouns.

 Table 1.
 Case paradigm